wdbm/InfoPeace/README.md

 ![](https://raw.githubusercontent.com/wdbm/InfoPeace/master/media/McDonalds_Nutrition_Systems.png)

-The beginnings of a collection of ideas for societal-level defences against active disinformation campaigns and strategies or: How I learned to stop worrying and start a collaborative repository to try to prevent mind-hacking
+The beginnings of a collection of ideas for societal-level defences against active disinformation campaigns and strategies or: How I learned to stop worrying and start a collaborative repository to try to address mind-hacking

 # IPUUID4